Years go by, fashion changes, but the things that really successful people do each day are timeless.

 11. Care for and feed your network.

-Half of the characters' jobs on Mad Men are simply to manage relationships with the firm's clients and to network and schmooze with potential new clients.
+Half of the characters' jobs on Mad Men are simply to manage relationships with the firm's clients and to network and schmooze with potential ones.
 Heck, Draper first got hired after meeting Roger Sterling, getting him drunk, and showing up the next day claiming he had been offered a job.
-Sterling had been too drunk to remember doing it.
+Sterling had been too drunk to remember if he made the offer.
 These are some morally questionable choices, but that doesn't mean you can't learn from them.
 Every day, reach out to at least one new person, and to someone you've been out of touch with for a while.

 12. Go where the action is.

 In real life, Jimmy Fallon recently moved The Tonight Show back to New York City, but in the world of Mad Men, Johnny Carson is about to head to Los Angeles.
 One of the themes for the new season is the idea of new beginnings, especially out West.
 Today's new frontiers are more global but no less real.
-(As someone who has recently expanded the client base of my ghostwriting business to Asia and the Middle East, I have seen this firsthand.)
+(Having recently expanded the client base of my ghostwriter network to Asia and the Middle East, I have seen this firsthand.)

 Want to read more, make suggestions, or even be featured in a future column?
 Contact me and sign up for my weekly email.